OS2borgerPC/os2borgerpc-scripts/README.md

-If no image yet exists where the relevant scripts have been included or if a computer was installed using an older image, we instead strongly recommend running the scripts that are relevant for ensuring the security of that image version after registration.
+If no image yet exists where the relevant scripts have been included or if a computer was installed using an older image, we instead strongly recommend running the scripts that are relevant for improving the security of that image version after registration.

 The following lists indicate the relevant scripts for each currently supported